CMS Identification Guide

 Compete more intelligently: If your top competitor ranks well on Shopify, that tells you Shopify SEO is strong enough to win in your niche — no need to over-engineer.
 If they run a Next.js stack with custom React components, that signals heavy engineering investment and a different competitive playing field.

 Audit your own site: Sometimes the answer is "we don't actually know."
 A site you inherited, a project a former contractor built, a brand acquisition with no docs.
-The CMS detector is the fastest way to start mapping what you own and where to invest next.
+Reading the source is the fastest way to start mapping what you own and where to invest next.

 Use Cases by Role

-Before pitching a prospect, run their site through the detector.
+SEO Agencies & Consultants.
+Before pitching a prospect, spend a minute in their page source.
 If they are on WordPress with Elementor, you know exactly which plugins to recommend and what SEO limitations to address.
 If they are on Shopify, you know the URL structure constraints and which apps handle SEO.
 This intel turns generic pitches into specific, credible proposals that close faster.

-When inheriting a project with no documentation, the CMS detector reveals the entire stack in seconds.
+Web Developers & Freelancers.
+When inheriting a project with no documentation, the page source and response headers reveal the entire stack in a minute.
 Is it a custom Next.js app on Vercel?
 A WordPress site on shared hosting?
 A Webflow site that the client wants migrated?
 Knowing the full tech stack — including the CDN, analytics, and marketing tools — lets you scope projects accurately and avoid nasty surprises mid-build.

+Business Owners.
 If you inherited a website from a former employee, contractor, or acquisition, you may not know what platform it runs on or how to update it.
-The CMS detector tells you immediately.
-It also checks security headers, which matters for compliance and customer trust.
+The fingerprint list tells you where to look.
+It also covers security headers, which matter for compliance and customer trust.
 A site missing basic security headers signals neglect — something to address before it becomes a liability.

+Investors & Acquirers.
 Due diligence on digital assets starts with understanding the tech stack.
 A SaaS company running on a modern Jamstack framework signals engineering maturity.
 An e-commerce site on a deprecated Magento version signals technical debt and migration risk.
-The CMS detector gives you this information in seconds, without needing access to the company's internal systems.
+The public page source gives you this in a minute, without needing access to the company's internal systems.

 CMS Choice and SEO Performance